anubis-rs/Anubis-Website/_pages/about.md

 Anubis is a PS Vita emulator written in [Rust](https://github.com/rust-lang).
 It uses [wgpu](https://github.com/gfx-rs/wgpu) for rendering and [SPIR-V](https://www.khronos.org/opengl/wiki/SPIR-V) as shader definition language.

 It comes with:
- - Custom written Arm-Cortex A9 JIT Comipler
+ - Custom written Arm-Cortex A9 JIT Compiler
  - GPU emulation
  - and much more